-the Director of Nursing within three (3) working ; days.
-Director of Nursing Response/Resolution to gri ievance: Signature: Date: If this does not satisfactorily resolve your grieva nce, please submit a copy of this form and any comments to the Dean of Health Professions within three (3) Received By: Date: Neceived by.
-Date Dean of Health Professions/Resolution to griev vance: Dean of fleatin Froiessions, Resolution to gree rance.
-The student has substituted all advictions to the The share and a second The student has exhausted all administrative a appeals for grievance.
-The above response/resolution is final.
-Signature: Date:
+the Director of Nursing within three (3) working d ays.
+Director of Nursing Response/Resolution to griev vance: Sian atura.
+Date Signature: Date: of this does not satisfactorily resolve your grievane ce, please submit a copy of this form and any comments to the Dean of Health Professions within three (3) we Received By: Date: Dean of Health Professions/Resolution to grieval nce: The student has exhausted all administrative and peals for grievance.
+The above response/resolution is fina ı.
+The student has exhausted an administrative app seals for grievance.
+The above response, resolution is fine Signature: Date: